inquiron/devops-tech-test/README.md

 We are testing your ability to implement modern automated infrastructure, as well as general knowledge of system administration and coding.
 In your solution you should emphasize readability, maintainability and DevOps methodologies.

+To begin

-To begin, clone this repository and start adding your to your repo.
-Commit often, we would rather see a history of trial and error than a single monolithic push.
-When you're finished, send us the URL to your repository or preferrably a PR.
+* Clone this repository and start adding your changes.
+* Commit often, we would rather see a history of trial and error than a single monolithic push.
+* When you're finished open a PR and let us know it is ready for review.
+* Please ensure you include all steps taken to get your solution running so that we can reproduce predictably.

 ## Pre-requisites